seeren/appable/README.md

 <img src="ressources/install/install.gif" align="right">

-This project is a starter for deal with modern native JavaScript in a productive environment.
-You can use it for quickly bootstrap a JavaScript web-app, a mobile-app and the environment of development.
+This package is a starter for deal with modern native JavaScript in a productive environment.
+You can use it for bootstrap a JavaScript web-app, a mobile-app and the environment of development.

 The skeleton contain pre configured environment for watch, compile and test source code with continuous integration.